Regent Centre Interchange: History

+The station was used by 1.323 million passengers in 2024/25. still lower than the pre-pandemic figure of 1.549 million in 2018/19.

 Facilities

-Regent Centre Interchange consists of a two platform station below street level, covered by the station concourse and bus station.
+Regent Centre Interchange consists of a two-platform station below street level, covered by the station concourse and bus station.
 A multi-storey car park is located above the platforms and concourse, with a tall canopy covering the entrance to the station building, extending across the bus station.

 Step-free access is available at all stations across the Tyne and Wear Metro network, with two lifts providing step-free access to platforms.
 As part of the Metro: All Change programme, new lifts and escalators were installed at the station in 2013.

 The station is equipped with ticket machines, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.
 The station houses a newsagent's shop in the ticket hall.

 There is a large pay and display car park available at the station, with 183 spaces, plus eight accessible spaces.
-There is also the provision for cycle parking, with four cycle lockers and five cycle pods available for use.
-A bus interchange is also available at the station, providing frequent connections in and around Newcastle upon Tyne, North Tyneside and Northumberland.
+There is also the provision for cycle parking and five cycle pods available for use.